-The Ignorance to Mental Health
+The Ignorance of Mental Health In Our Society.

 If your illness is discovered you can do anything you want.

 The world becomes enraged when mothers kill their children, mass murder occurs, women and children are abused and animals are abused.
 NORMAL people do not commit these horrific acts.
 Many of the culprits are suffering from mental illness and have never been diagnosed.
 If the public was more aware of mental illness and families don't chalk up their loved ones as just being bad, there would be more people who could live in society and not commit these acts.

 There is a fine line between sanity and insanity and I am sure at some point in people's lives they have crossed over to the other side.
 One tragic event can trigger parts of the brain to another whole being that you never thought existed inside of you.

 So how does one become a killer overnight?
 They don't.
 It may have been a small or large event that happened to make that person go over the edge.